PhotoPay/photopay-android/README.md

 Returns `true` if scan result is empty, i.e. nothing was scanned.
 All getters should return `null` for empty result.

 ##### `String getPrimaryId()`
-Returns the primary indentifier.
+Returns the primary identifier.
 If there is more than one component, they are separated with space.

 ##### `String getSecondaryId()`
 Returns the secondary identifier.
 If there is more than one component, they are separated with space.

 ##### `String getIssuer()`
 Returns three-letter or two-letter code which indicate the issuing State.
-Three-letter codes are based on `Aplha-3` codes for entities specified in `ISO 3166-1`, with extensions for certain States.
-Two-letter codes are based on `Aplha-2` codes for entities specified in `ISO 3166-1`, with extensions for certain States.
+Three-letter codes are based on `Alpha-3` codes for entities specified in `ISO 3166-1`, with extensions for certain States.
+Two-letter codes are based on `Alpha-2` codes for entities specified in `ISO 3166-1`, with extensions for certain States.

 ##### `String getDateOfBirth()`
 Returns holder's date of birth in format `YYMMDD`.